whily/notes/xps-archlinux.md

 Install `zeal` package.
 For Emacs integration, install `zeal-at-point` package.
 For IntelliJ IDEA integration, install `Dash` plugin.

+#### Computer Go

+Firstly, make sure OpenCL is correctly set up (refer to the installation of Graphics drivers above) and GPU is enabled.
+Then install the following AUR packages: `leela-zero-git sabaki leezie`.

 ## Maintenance

 Follow the guide